sammyd/iOS8-day-by-day-book/manuscript/18-split-view-controller.md

 or toggle between always visible and hidden otherwise.
 This button is accessible via the `displayModeButtonItem()` method.

-The width of the split is also configurable via the `preferredPrimaryColumnWidthFraction`, `minimumPrimaryColumnWidth` and `maximumPrimaryColumnWidth` properties on `UISplitViewController`.
+The width of the split is also configurable via the following properties on `UISplitViewController`:

+- `preferredPrimaryColumnWidthFraction`
+- `minimumPrimaryColumnWidth`
+- `maximumPrimaryColumnWidth`

 The following code is used in __NinjaWeapons__ to configure both the split width and set up the display mode button: